sthorsen/i3-setup/README.md

     - Deploing ssh keys
     - Install som required packages
     - Clone and compile ST (Simple Terminal) from Luke Smith if `terminal` is set to `st` in `var/default.yaml`
+    - Detect if VM and installing guest tools

 dm
 ---